 Some workers’ compensation cases become quite complicated, particularly cases that involve concussions, head injuries, and traumatic brain injuries (TBI).
-It is essential to select a Missouri workers’ compensation law firm who has the necessary experience in dealing with the issues associated with these types of cases.
+It is essential to select a Missouri workers’ compensation law firm that has the necessary experience in dealing with the issues associated with these types of cases.

-Complicated Symptoms of TBIs
+Symptoms of TBIs

 - problems concentrating

 - memory issues